 Boasting good writing and benefiting from a characteristically intense and charismatic performance from the always compelling McGoohan, Danger Man paved the way not only for the plethora of secret agent series' which followed, but also laid the foundations for a genuine televisual phenomenon.
 Without the international success of the agent named John Drake, a former agent identified only by the designation of Number 6, might well never have arisen to enthral and perplex an entire generation of viewers.

 Published on December 6th, 2018.
-Written by Laurence Marcus & SRH for Television Heaven.
+Written by Laurence Marcus & Peter Henshuls for Television Heaven.